 Joshua Breitzer - Cantor

-Cantor Breitzer is a Storahtelling-trained “maven,” an inaugural participant in Piyut North America, and an active member of the American Conference of Cantors for whom he serves on multiple committees.
-He consults for the Central Conference of American Rabbis Press and is a regular contributor to the URJ Ten Minutes of Torah online learning module.
-Together with his wife Donna, a mezzo-soprano and executive director of the Five Boroughs Music Festival, Cantor Breitzer is pleased to call Park Slope home to their infant son, Jonah.
+Cantor Breitzer is a Storahtelling-trained “maven,” an inaugural participant in Piyut North America, and a member of the executive board of the American Conference of Cantors.
+He has served in advisory roles for the Central Conference of American Rabbis Press and the American Society of Jewish Music and is a delegate to the URJ Joint Commission on Worship, Music and Religious Living.
+Together with his wife Donna, Cantor Breitzer is pleased to call Park Slope home to their young sons Jonah and Gideon.

 Gerald I. Weider - Rabbi Emeritus